v4n5h4j/coursesinpdf/README.md

 # educative.io_courses
-this is downloadings of all educative.io free student subscription courses
+This contains files from almost all educative.io free student subscription courses in .pdf format.